-Lightspeed: Too Richly Valued (NYSE:LSPD)
+Summary

-Lightspeed POS (LSPD) is a very fast-growing commerce-enabling SaaS platform, aimed at SMBs.
+Lightspeed POS (NYSE:LSPD) is a very fast-growing commerce-enabling SaaS platform, aimed at SMBs.

 Even if the company is growing at a very rapid clip, I question whether investors are actually getting a bargain, as they are asked to pay more than 20x its fiscal 2022 revenues.